-Michael Loconto is a seasoned attorney and policymaker with two decades of experience, serving technology startups, small business, non-profits, institutions and government through Fenway Law, a limited practice focused on contracts, data privacy, and certaincompliance matters.
+Michael Loconto is a seasoned attorney with two decades of experience, serving technology startups, small business, non-profits, institutions and government through Fenway Law, a limited practice focused on commercial contracts.

 Mike also serves as an independent, neutral and impartial arbitrator, mediator and fact finder in workplace and commercial disputes.
 Loconto ADR is a nationwide practice providing alternative dispute resolution services for unions, employees and employers across the labor and employment landscape and in certain commercial disputes.